OffchainLabs/nitro/docs/arbos/Geth.md

 ## Hooks

 A call to [`ReadyEVMForL2`](https://github.com/OffchainLabs/nitro/blob/ac5994e4ecf8c33a54d41c8a288494fbbdd207eb/arbstate/geth-hook.go#L40) installs the following transaction-specific hooks into each geth [`EVM`](https://github.com/OffchainLabs/go-ethereum/blob/f796d1a6abc99ff0d4ff668e1213a7dfe2d27a0d/core/vm/evm.go#L101) right before it performs a state transition.
 Each provides an opportunity for ArbOS to update its state and make decisions about the tx during its lifetime.
-Without this call, the state transition will instead use the default [`DefaultTxProcessor`](https://github.com/OffchainLabs/go-ethereum/blob/f796d1a6abc99ff0d4ff668e1213a7dfe2d27a0d/core/vm/arbitrum_evm.go#L26) and get exactly the same results as vanilla Geth.
+Without this call, the state transition will instead use the default [`DefaultTxProcessor`](https://github.com/OffchainLabs/go-ethereum/blob/f796d1a6abc99ff0d4ff668e1213a7dfe2d27a0d/core/vm/arbitrum_evm.go#L26) and get exactly the same results as vanilla geth.
 A [`TxProcessor`](https://github.com/OffchainLabs/nitro/blob/ac5994e4ecf8c33a54d41c8a288494fbbdd207eb/arbos/tx_processor.go#L26) object is what carries these hooks and the associated arbitrum-specific state during the transaction's lifetime.
 What follows is an overview of each hook, in chronological order.

 ### [`StartTxHook`](https://github.com/OffchainLabs/nitro/blob/ac5994e4ecf8c33a54d41c8a288494fbbdd207eb/arbos/tx_processor.go#L63)
 The [`StartTxHook`](https://github.com/OffchainLabs/nitro/blob/ac5994e4ecf8c33a54d41c8a288494fbbdd207eb/arbos/tx_processor.go#L63) prepares ArbOS for arbitrum-specific transaction types: retryables are accounted for, and deposits are made.